How to get good mechanical seal life 2-8

 - Install the seal correctly.

-- Install the proper environmental controls to insure long
+- Install the proper environmental controls to insure long life.

 In the following paragraphs we’ll investigate each of these steps.
 This brief discussion should encourage you to investigate the subject of seal life in more detail.

 Prepare the body